 Things to Do

 No matter what time of year you visit, you’re sure to find plenty to entertain you beyond football.
 AthFest is just one of the popular events, which takes over live music venues around town.
-But you can also catch a live music act anytime at the stages where the B-52s and R.E.M. once played.
-And if you’re interested in the campus history, take a tour from the visitor’s center.

 The State Botanical Garden of Georgia– Wander the trails of this university affiliated botanical garden, which is a popular spot for picnics, long walks, and weddings.